 To answer this you need to look at why we need to avoid expensive boat building contracts and how we can assemble the SeaVax ourselves to make up for the lack of big-budget funding.

-We do not have sufficient funds to place an order for a large work boat and neither will customers for this technology in Asia and Africa, where ocean pollution is most prevalent.
+We do not have sufficient funds to place an order for a large work boat and neither will customers for this technology in Asia and Africa, where ocean pollution is most prevalent and blue growth is vital to a healthy economy.
 Hence we have come up with a modular design where smaller (still large) components of RiverVax and SeaVax craft can be built more economically in smaller workshops, with ourselves completing the picture making many of the fabricated parts in-house that we'd rather not outsource.

 The AmphiMax launcher for SeaVax is much larger than an AmphiMax for a RiverVax.
 Even the AmphiMax concept is modular.
 At the moment we are looking at a smaller launcher for RiverVax, as being a good place to start cutting metal.